 Make Ahead Cinnamon Rolls have always been a favorite family breakfast on holiday mornings for my family.
 I still remember watching my great grandmother roll and knead cinnamon roll dough around the holidays when I was a little girl.
-I love carrying on the tradition of making cinnamon rolls for a special holiday breakfast for my daughters.
-These make ahead cinnamon rolls are perfect for that!
+I love carrying on the tradition of making cinnamon rolls for a special holiday breakfast for my daughters and these make ahead cinnamon rolls are perfect for that!

-When my friends at Philadelphia Cream Cheese asked me if I would like to share what I love to make for my family on Easter morning, the answer was an easy, “yes!”, as it’s always cinnamon rolls with cream cheese frosting.
-Philadelphia Cream Cheese is a must when making the perfect frosting for topping my cinnamon rolls.
+My friends at Philadelphia Cream Cheese asked me if I would like to share what I love to make for my family on Easter morning, the answer was an easy, “yes!”, as it’s always cinnamon rolls with cream cheese frosting.
+Philadelphia Cream Cheese is a must when making the perfect frosting for topping my make ahead cinnamon rolls.
 Thanks to Philadelphia Cream Cheese for sponsoring this post.

 I know working with yeast can be a bit intimidating for some, but these make ahead cinnamon rolls are SO easy.
 I use a rapid rise yeast, which I find to be very easy to work with and quite forgiving!
 You can make these rolls up to 24 hours in advance, though I typically prepare them the night before, so closer to 12 hours.
 You still have some rise time to allow for, but the rapid rise yeast cuts down on the typical rise times.

-After my dough has risen, it’s time to roll it out.
+After my make ahead cinnamon roll dough has risen, it’s time to roll it out.
 I aim for a rectangle, but mine are never perfect, and that’s okay!
 Once the dough is rolled out, I brush it with butter, then sprinkle with a mixture of cinnamon, sugar and a bit of cornstarch (which helps thicken up that cinnamon filling).

-I like to use a fine mesh strainer to sprinkle on my cinnamon sugar mixture.
+When it comes to the cinnamon and sugar mixture, I like to use a fine mesh strainer to sprinkle it on.
 You do not have to do it this way, but for me this helps me be a bit more even in applying my cinnamon and sugar.
 After I have covered my dough with the filling mixture, I use my rolling pin to lightly press the mixture into the dough.

 Then it’s time to roll up the dough and cut it into cinnamon rolls!

-I cut my dough into 12 rolls and into my pan they go.
+Next up I cut my make ahead cinnamon roll dough into 12 rolls and into my pan they go.

 At this point you can now cover your pan of cinnamon rolls (I use plastic wrap to get a nice tight seal) and place them in the refrigerator to bake the next day.
 One thing you want to make sure is that you allow enough time for them to lose their chill prior to baking.
 As soon as I wake up on Easter morning, I preheat my oven for about two minutes, then turn it OFF.
 I then place my pan of cinnamon rolls into the oven (which is off) for about 40 minutes.
 After 40 minutes I pull them out of the oven, and actually start preheating my oven to bake, giving the rolls another 20 minutes or so to warm up and rise.